 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 The value of securities in the Fund's portfolio may be affected by the stock market conditions rather than each company's performance.
 Developments in the market are affected by general economic and financial conditions.
 Political, social and environmental factors can also affect the value of any investment.
-The spread of the coronavirus ("COVID-19") has caused volatility in the global financial markets and a slowdown in the global economy and may have a continued adverse impact on the financial performance of the Fund's investments.
-The extent of the overall impact to financial markets and the economy are highly uncertain and cannot be predicted as they will depend on the duration and renewed spread of the outbreak along with ongoing government restrictions.
-If the financial markets and/or the overall economy continue to be impacted for an extended period, the Fund's future investment results may be materially adversely affected.
+The spread of the coronavirus ("COVID-19") has caused volatility in the global financial markets and impacted the global economy.
+The ongoing emergence of variants continue to add uncertainty to the global economy.
+Although financial markets have been strong over the past year, this uncertainty may have an impact on the financial performance of the Fund's investments and the Fund's future investment results may be materially adversely affected.

-As at December 31, 2020, 98.0% (December 31, 2019 - 99.2%) of the Fund's net assets attributable to holders of redeemable units were traded on public stock exchanges.
-If equity prices on these exchanges had increased or decreased by 5%, as at period end, with all other factors remaining constant, net asset attributable to holders of redeemable units would have increased or decreased by approximately \$427,558 (December 31, 2019 - \$525,334).
+As at December 31, 2020, 97.4% (December 31, 2020 - 98.0%) of the Fund's net assets attributable to holders of redeemable units were traded on public stock exchanges.
+If equity prices on these exchanges had increased or decreased by 5%, as at period end, with all other factors remaining constant, net asset attributable to holders of redeemable units would have increased or decreased by approximately \$404,686 (December 31, 2020 - \$427,558).